sagzain/animation-YOPyRa-NG/README.md

 ```

 Now the program is going to repeat the same process of generating an image for each frame we have indicated on the config file.
-Each time a frame is generated, the position of the objects (if they have animation) is changed for the next image.
+Each time a frame is generated, the position of the objects (if they have animation) changes for the next image.

 ```python
 for f in range(YA.FRAMES):